Explore a dependency management example in Kanban with an illustrative example of a Kanban implementation in an advertising agency.

 For example, the brief for the Art Director is ready, and Rebecca wants to send a “child” ticket to the creative team's board to the Art Director’s swimlane to request the development of the ideas for this key visual.
 Rebecca knows the parent ticket is "standard with a deadline", therefore she cares about the consequences of the delay.
 That is why she may need to modify the class of service.
 After checking the Dependency Management Poster, she finds out that she needs to change the class of service for the creative team's board to a "fixed-date" request and add it to a Reservation Board as a “Standby” class of booking.

 Classes of Booking and Reservation Boards.

-- Guaranteed – means this ticket should be included as a priority to go through a board during a particular week.
+- Guaranteed – this ticket should be included as a priority to go through a board during a particular week.
 In other words, its compliance should be guaranteed.

-- Standby – means this ticket can wait to be included in the maximum throughput of this board.
+- Standby – this ticket can wait to be included in the maximum throughput of this board.
 This means that this work item has a chance to go through the Kanban board on that particular week.